Computer model reveals college football picks, best bets for Saturday, Dec. 13

 Army +6.5 vs. Navy

 Army has won two of its last three meetings with Navy, and the Black Knights are 5-2 in their last seven games overall.
 Meanwhile, Navy enters this matchup having covered the spread just twice in its last eight contests.
 Army quarterback Cale Hellums has racked up 264 carries for 1,078 yards and 15 rushing scores this season, and SportsLine's model is expecting he'll keep Army competitive in this rivalry game.
-The Black Knights are projected to cover the spread in 55% of simulations on Saturday.
+The Black Knights are projected to cover the spread in 55% of simulations on Saturday, while the Over (38.5) hits 63% of the time.

 Boise State +10 vs. Washington